St Mary's Church, Horncastle: Architecture

-There are also some Georgian influences (such as the heavily restored 14th century piscina, which may be found in the chancel's south wall).
+There are also some Georgian influences (such as the heavily restored 14th-century piscina (a basin for washing communion vessels), which may be found in the chancel's south wall).

 Governance

 Horncastle Parish is part of the South Wolds Group of Churches, which was inaugurated by Bishop John of Lincoln during a service in St Mary's Horncastle on 7 November 2010.
 This benefice is sub divided into three groups: